 Welcome to the documentation site for Zoltar, a system developed by the Reich Lab in the Department of Biostatistics and Epidemiology at the University of Massachusetts Amherst to store time series forecasts along with tools to browse, analyze, visualize, and score them.

-Zoltar is a web application to develop ideas for a repository of model forecast results.
-Until now, predictions made by models have been stored in differing formats and locations or in sets of unstructured data files.
-This complicates tracking, comparing, and revisiting forecasts.
-Zoltar supports storing, retrieving, comparing, and analyzing time series forecasts for prediction challenges of interest to the modeling community.
+Zoltar is a web application to that hosts a repository of model forecast results.
+For many existing forecasting projects, predictions made by models have been stored in differing formats and locations or in sets of unstructured data files.
+This complicates tracking, comparing, visualizing and scoring forecasts.
+Zoltar supports storing, retrieving, comparing, and analyzing time series forecasts for prediction challenges of interest to many different modeling communities.

 The scope of this first iteration is limited in these ways:

 - Process-agnostic: By storing only core datasets, we make no assumptions about ML processes behind a model’s forecast, such as how it’s fit.

-- Enforceability: There is currently not a method in place to test whether the models were fit on the right data subsets (this is something that the below ForecastFramework integration could help with).
+- Enforceability: There is currently not a method in place to test whether the models were fit on the right data subsets (this is something that pipeline-focused software such as mlr3, among others, could assist with).